catseye/SixtyPical/README.markdown

 Abstract interpretation extends to `if` blocks.
 The two incoming contexts are merged, and any storage locations poisoned in either context are considered poisoned in the result context.

-(Same should apply for `repeat` and `with` and, really, many other cases which there just aren't enough test cases for yet.)
+(A similar case applies to `repeat` and `with`, but these are different too as there is only one block and it is always executed at least once.)

 Declarations can have block scope.
 Such declarations may only be used within the block in which they are declared.  `reserve`d storage inside a block is not,